 When I first met Carrie, she couldn’t hide the tears or pain in her voice each time she mentioned work.
 The only smile she offered was the byproduct of laughing at the idea of calling her work a “career.”

 “It used to be so exciting.
-Now it’s getting in the way of well-being.”
+Now my “career” is boring, daunting and it’s getting in the way of well-being.”

 We explored just how work was “getting in the way.”
 From there, we built strategies for managing her current job more efficiently and strategically, especially focusing on time management.
 We also coupled this with a strategic career plan that focused on internal and external change, including saying “No.” Carrie eventually concluded that a new career wasn’t the best alternative.

 “I want to stay,” she’d said.
 “I want to take back my career.”